MeepleCodes/ffxiv_macro/FFLOGS.md

 # FFLogs and other data sources
 Notes on extracting data about a fight, mostly from FFLogs but with reference to XIV client data and/or XIVAPI.

 # Background images
 https://cf.raidplan.io/raid/ff.aac1/map/01.r1-main.jpg

 # FFLogs
 FFLogs's own UI uses a "cast-events" data source to get a list of events with "childEvent" arrays (the damage done by a cast when it lands); this doesn't seem to be available through the GraphQL API which sucks.

 You also don't get worldMarkers in the ReportData > report > fights array, and I don't see any place to get those via the API.

 As of 08/01/2025 there seems to be a bug in the fflogs V2 API, as it's returning `_rsv_13059_-1_1_0_0_S64755250_E64755250` as the name for the turrents in M4S, which is unhelpful.
 The V1 API correctly names them as `Gun Battery` so maybe we need to try the V1 API out for a bit...

+(I got similar junk in the Actions.csv because it was outdated, so I guess they're using an older Excel dump for their V2 export and a bunch of IDs got changed)

+## OAuth2

+After losing most of a day to debugging this - if you want to use the public/PKCE workflow you *must* tick the "Public client" box when creating a new client, otherwise you'll get 401 Forbidden errors with unhelpful errors when you attempt the `authorization_code` step.

 ## V1
 The documented schema seems incomplete or just wrong, so...